codelearn-org/android-tutorial-views/lift-app-challenge/_fetching_carpools_with_http_get.html.md

 In the JSON response above, the first carpool has location narnia followed by hogwarts, mordor & pandora.
 It should appear as the order below in CarpoolListScreen

-`order of tweets on CarpoolListActivity`
+`order of carpools on CarpoolListActivity`
 <pre>
 narnia
 hogwarts